watzthisco/intro-to-node/labs/lab01/README.md

-# Lab 01 - Getting Started with Node and npm
+# Lab01

-See the labs book for instructions.
+Getting Started with Node